Downloadables for Press & Media

 28th February & 3rd March 2017 – The Perthshire Advertiser

-Thank you Perthshire Advertiser for your time and column space TWICE, you helped make my booking signing event far busier than I could have hoped for!
+Thank you Perthshire Advertiser for your time and column space TWICE, you helped make my signing event far busier than I could have hoped for!

 6th Dec 2016 – Perthshire Advertiser